Dushevin-V/pact-js/README.md

 Publish the contract to your pact broker:
 `npm run publish:pact`

-Start the actual provider and run the provider tests `npm run start:and:test:provider`
+Run the provider tests
+`npm run test:provider`